 Thankfully, most employers recognise the value of providing adequate breaks to their workers.

-However, here’s a list of common shift lengths, and an overview of how long the basic break entitlements are in a shift.
+Here’s a list of common shift lengths, and an overview of how long the basic break entitlements are in a shift.
 You might be surprised to discover that the statutory minimium is the same regardless of shift length.

 |Shift Length||Minimum Break Entitlement|